SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-10-mandarc-rocketScience.md

 >
 > AS FOR ME, I THOUGHT HER NOT BEYOND THE HOPE OF REDEMPTION BUT I WAS NOT SURE THE PATH WE SHOULD TAKE.
 >
-> I ONCE THOUGHT THAT LAY WITH YOU, BUT I KNOW BELIEVE I WAS MISTAKEN.
+> I ONCE THOUGHT THAT LAY WITH YOU, BUT I NOW BELIEVE I WAS MISTAKEN.

 #### MANDARC